How to Unclog a Drain – and Keep It Unclogged

 The big takeaway: please do not pour harsh liquid chemical drain cleaners down your drains.
 They may provide some temporary relief, but they can seriously damage your home’s plumbing system – and some emit dangerous fumes, as well.

 What Causes Clogged Drains?

 All clogs are not created equal.
-A clogged kitchen sink may be caused by a build-up of fat, oil and grease (FOG), food particles or a combination of the two.
+A clogged kitchen sink may be caused by a build-up of fat, oil, and grease (FOG), food particles or a combination of the two.
 Over time, grease and food particles adhere to the inside of the drain pipe, building up and slowing the flow of water, the way cholesterol and plaque block arteries.

-Bathroom sink and shower clogs are nearly always some combination of soap scum and hair, which cling to the insides of bathroom drains the way fat, oil and grease clog up kitchen sink drains.
+Bathroom sink and shower clogs are nearly always some combination of soap scum and hair, which cling to the insides of bathroom drain the way fat, oil and grease clog up kitchen sink drains.
 When hair strands stick in the soap scum a clog can develop rapidly.

 Add in beard stubble and shaving gel, plus food particles and toothpaste from brushing and the clot thickens.
 Prevention starts with running enough water down the drain to carry this gooey combination past the P trap (the U-shaped piece of pipe beneath the drain) and into the larger sewer line.

 Before you do anything else to unclog a drain, try to blast the clog loose with the plumber’s helper – a plunger.
 If the clog is small, this may be all you need.
 Place the plunger over the drain hole, making certain it is entirely covered by water.